Queer as Folk (2000 TV series): Cast's real-life sexual orientation

-The actors' real-life sexual orientation has been the subject of speculation from the public.
+The actors' real-life sexual orientation has been the subject of speculation by the public.
 In a 2015 Queer as Folk reunion, actors Gale Harold and Scott Lowell said they refused to discuss their own sexuality in the press, at least during the show's first season, in an effort to lessen distractions, which was corroborated by Lipman, who went on to say that during the show's first season, even he did not know their real-life sexuality.

 In an interview on CNN's Larry King Live on April 24, 2002, show host Larry King described Randy Harrison and Peter Paige as gay, and Michelle Clunie, Robert Gant, Thea Gill, Gale Harold, Scott Lowell, and Hal Sparks as straight.

 Three months after the interview on Larry King Live, Gant came out as gay in an article on The Advocate.

 In 2004, Gill, married to director Brian Richmond at the time, came out as a bisexual in an interview with Windy City Times.

-Meanwhile, Sharon Gless's life as a woman married to a man was already well known by the time Queer as Folk was in production, having married Barney Rosenzweig in 1991.
+Meanwhile, Sharon Gless's life as a woman married to a man was already well known by the time Queer as Folk was in production, as she had married Barney Rosenzweig in 1991.
 She has been described as a straight woman.

 In the years since Queer as Folk ended, Harold, Harrison, Lowell, Paige and Sparks have openly discussed their sexual orientation in gay publications.